 The current release of the Tapir/LLVM compiler is version 1.0-3.
 This release is based on version 5 of LLVM and Clang.
 The source for an experimental version of Tapir/LLVM, based on version 6.0 of LLVM and Clang, is available on GitHub.

-For x86-64 systems running Debian or Ubuntu, binaries for Tapir/LLVM are available via the following package: [amd64].
-You can install this package using
+For x86-64 systems running Debian or Ubuntu, binaries for Tapir/LLVM and associated tools are available via a PPA.
+You can install the Tapir/LLVM toolchain as follows:

 You can install Tapir/LLVM on Mac OS X using Homebrew.